Mangpu: Location

-Mangpoo is 32 km east of Darjeeling.
+Mungpoo is 32 km east of Darjeeling.
 The elevation varies from 1000 to 6170 ft.

 Area overview

 The map alongside shows the eastern portion of the Darjeeling Himalayan hill region and a small portion of the Terai region in its eastern and southern fringes, all of it in the Darjeeling district.
 In the Darjeeling Sadar subdivision 61.00% of the total population lives in the rural areas and 39.00% of the population lives in the urban areas.
 In the Kurseong subdivision 58.41% of the total population lives in the rural areas and 41.59% lives in the urban areas.
-There are 78 tea gardens/ estates (the figure varies slightly according to different sources), in the district, producing and largely exporting Darjeeling tea.
+There are 78 tea gardens/estates (the figure varies slightly according to different sources), in the district, producing and largely exporting Darjeeling tea.
 It engages a large proportion of the population directly/ indirectly.
 Some tea gardens were identified in the 2011 census as census towns or villages.
 Such places are marked in the map as CT (census town) or R (rural/ urban centre).
 Specific tea estate pages are marked TE.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

 Demographics

-According to the 2011 Census of India, Mangpu Cinchona Plantation had a total population of 25,000 1,109 (49%) were males and (51%) were females.
+According to the 2011 Census of India, Mungpoo Cinchona Plantation had a total population of 25,000 1,109 (49%) were males and (51%) were females.
 There were 64 persons in the age range of 0 to 6 years.
-The total number of literate people in Mangpu Cinchona Plantation was 1,023 (92.25% of the population over 6 years).
+The total number of literate people in Mungpoo Cinchona Plantation was 1,023 (92.25% of the population over 6 years).

 Education

 Saraswati Higher Secondary School is an English-medium coeducational institution established in 1945.
-It has facilities for teaching from class VI to class XII.
+It has facilities for teaching from class V to class XII.

 Gyanpith Higher Secondary School is another coeducational school located at Rungbee Division of Mungpoo which is under the WBCHSE curriculum.
 Sarada High School is also a coeducational school located at Mungpoor Division of Mungpoo which provides education up to Madhyamik level.
-Labdah Junior High School is another coeducational school which provides education till class 10.
+Labdah Junior High School is another coeducational school which provides education up to class 10.
 Kasturi High School is the only school in Mungpoo which is Nepali medium till class 10 for both boys and girls.
-Other than these school there are numerous private/primary schools in Mangpu viz., St. Joseph's School, St. Mangal Academy, Good Start Academy, Dolphin Nursery School, Labdah CP Primary School, Gramsewak Primary School, Hill Angels' School, St. Anthony' School, Dr. Ambedkar Memorial Welfare School, Green Hill Academy, Siddhartha Memorial School, Green Mountain English School, etc.
+Other than these school there are numerous private/primary schools in Mungpoo viz., St. Joseph's School, St. Mangal Academy, Good Start Academy, Dolphin Nursery School, Labdah CP Primary School, Gramsewak Primary School, Hill Angels' School, St. Anthony' School, Dr. Ambedkar Memorial Welfare School, Green Hill Academy, Siddhartha Memorial School, Green Mountain English School, etc.

 Healthcare

-Mungpoo Government Cinchona Plantation Hospital is located below Nali Dara (which is the central meeting place of the whole Mangpu region).
+Mungpoo Government Cinchona Plantation Hospital is located below Nali Dara (which is the central meeting place of the whole Mungpoo region).

 Dowhill Central Hospital, with 40 beds, is located at Dow Hill and Latpanchar Cinchona Plantation Hospital, with 12 beds, is located at Latpanchar.